benchristelcom/benchristelcom.github.io/src/uses/index.md

 ## Software development

 - [JetBrains editors](https://www.jetbrains.com/) - Expensive, but they come with pretty incredible code intelligence and refactoring tools.
 Lots of stuff you'd have to configure yourself or use plugins for in other editors "just works" in JetBrains.
-- [Visual Studio Code](https://code.visualstudio.com/) - Pretty good out of the box, configurable, versatile, and free.
+- [VSCodium](https://vscodium.com/) - a community fork of Microsoft's [Visual Studio Code](https://code.visualstudio.com/), with telemetry and AI junk removed.
   - [emeraldwalk.RunOnSave extension](https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave) - Runs a program each time a file is saved.
 I use it to build the development version of this website.
 - [GitHub](https://github.com) - Hosts Git repositories.
 Owned by Microsoft.
 - [GitLab](https://gitlab.com) - Hosts Git repositories.